Wheatley126/VRMod-Plus/README.md

 # VR Mod+
-This repository is a WIP.
+This repository is a WIP fork of the [original VRMod by Catse](https://steamcommunity.com/sharedfiles/filedetails/?id=1678408548).
 It'll be updated later with documentation.
 When this is more finished and polished I'll upload it to the workshop.

-<font color=lightblue>Some of this will probably change before release so just be prepared if you make an addon with it.</font>
+Some of the names and functions might change before release so be prepared if you decide to make an addon using it.

+### *If you wish to support the VRMod community, I can't take donations, but you should consider donating to [another dev who could use it](https://ko-fi.com/pescorrkastelina).*

+---

 ## Current Changes (Probably forgot some):